 do NOT write checks about method and field declarations!
 Limit

 yourself to checking the following constraints:

 check MDELite html documentation for constraints.
-There is a
+It is all that you should need.

 - Middle Labels Constraint

 -- no middle labels on associations is permitted.